jkirkwin/gifgen/README.txt

         * libpng
         * libjpeg/libjpeg-turbo

     The author used the following versions of those libraries to develop the software:
-        * Boost (with GIL)  v1.76
+        * Boost           v1.76
         * zlib            v1.2.11
         * libpng          v1.6.37
         * libjpeg-turbo   v62

 TOOLING.
-    This software should be built with the provided build files.
-These require a GCC installation which supports both C++17 and C++20, as both are used due to limitations in the Boost::GIL library which necessitates the use of C++17 for image input functionality.
-C++20 is used for everything else.
+    To build this project, a GCC installation which which supports both C++17 and C++20 is required.
+C++20 is used wherever possible, but Boost::GIL's image input/output functionality is not (at the time of writing) compatible with C++20, so C++17 is used to build the component(s) which rely on it.

+USAGE.

-    Use the following commands to build the software:
+    Use the following commands to build the software with coverage and testing targets enabled:

-        cmake -H. -Bbuild
+        cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=DEBUG -DENABLE_COVERAGE=ON
         cmake --build build

+    Use the following commands to build the software for actual use:

+        cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=RELEASE
+        cmake --build build --target gifgen

+PERFORMANCE.

+    Imporant notes on DEBUG vs. RELEASE configuration performance for the marker and any prospective users:

+    1. Since Catch2 and LCov are used for unit testing and code coverage generation respectively, building unit tests and/or building with coverage enabled will drastically slow down the build process.
+Catch2 incurs a lot of overhead due to repeated use of the large single header file.

+        To build the software without coverage enabled, set the ENABLE_COVERAGE flag to OFF.

+        To build the gifgen application without building the unit tests, use the `gifgen` target directly.

+    2. Non-RELEASE builds should *only* be used for testing or for generating GIFs from trivial inputs.
+The optimizations included in the release configuration will speed up the application by *at least* an order of magnitude.
+Especially for large, high resolution images, a debug version of the application will be prohibitively slow.